WOTvision/wot1/README.md

 }
 ```

-These are the fields of the JSON document:
+These are the fields present in the transaction:

 * `v` : version number of the transaction format, currently 1
-* `f` : transaction flags
+* `f` : transaction flags, e.g. "coinbase"
-* `i` : List of transaction inputs, in the UTXO style
+* `k` : transaction signer public key
-* `o` : List of transaction outputs, in the UTXO style
+* `o` : List of transaction outputs
 * `d` : The payload data.

 ### The payload dictionary